gitlabhq/gitlabhq/doc/ci/yaml/README.md

 Parallelize tests suites across parallel jobs.
 Different languages have different tools to facilitate this.

-A simple example using [Sempahore Test Boosters](https://github.com/renderedtext/test-boosters) and RSpec to run some Ruby tests:
+A simple example using [Semaphore Test Boosters](https://github.com/renderedtext/test-boosters) and RSpec to run some Ruby tests:

 ```ruby
 # Gemfile